ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 Once the signalling is generated, it is necessary to establish the railway routes to create the railway interlocking table.
 A railway route is the simplest path between two consecutive signals in the same direction, using the same tracks.

 <a name="G.1"></a>
 #### G.1.
-Obtaining table in Design4Rail
+Obtaining the interlocking table in Design4Rail

-To obtain the table of routes is necessary to open the archive generated for this example: "Example_2_B.railml" (if the user keeps the names provided by this repository) using Design4Rail software, as shown in Figure 16.
+To obtain the interlocking table is necessary to open the archive generated for this example: "Example_2_B.railml" (if the user keeps the names provided by this repository) using Design4Rail software, as shown in Figure 16.

 ![Figure 16](import_rail_aid_1.png "Figure 16")
 ![Figure 16](import_rail_aid_2.png "Figure 16")